notsag-dev/hacking-tools-for-web-developers/README.md

 These are five tools you can easily set up and use in order to check the security of your servers and web applications just like a malicious actor or a penetration tester would.
 Note that the examples listed below are executed against a vulnerable-on-purpose [Hack the Box](https://www.hackthebox.eu/) machine, but a URL may be used instead of an IP address.

 **Warning:** some examples are very intrusive.
-Be sure to execute them against a local instance of the application or on a test environment.
+Be sure to execute them against a local instance of the application or a test environment.

 ## Nikto
 https://github.com/sullo/nikto